August 16, 2019

 “Adolescent access to PrEP depends on a number of external factors, including parental consent and involvement, confidentiality, and access to health care providers who are knowledgeable and trained to prescribe PrEP,” the authors explained in their Discussion. .

-"Even in countries where adolescents can independently agree to PrEP, providers may be reluctant to prescribe due to concerns about drug adherence, the ability to understand PrEP risks and benefits, and risk compensation."
+"Even in countries where adolescents can independently agree to PrEP, providers may be reluctant to prescribe due to concerns about drug adherence, the ability to understand the risks and benefits of PrEP, and risk compensation."